-6.156 The Borough of Oadby and Wigston has a diverse range of landscapes, including three main centres, two green wedges and areas of open countryside which include the Grand Union Canal and the River Sence.
+6.162 The Borough of Oadby and Wigston has a diverse range of landscapes, including three main centres, two green wedges and areas of open countryside which include the Grand Union Canal and the River Sence.
 The Local Plan seeks to concentrate most new development within the built-up urban areas.
-However, the locations for growth within the settlement centres and wider urban area are limited in terms of the growth that can be accommodated, therefore it is inevitable that greenfield areas of growth will be needed to meet the assessed needs of the Borough.
+However, the proposed allocation sites are located within the periphery of the urban areas and are all on greenfield land.
 This is likely to have an adverse effect on the landscape.

-6.157 The Local Plan includes a number of policies which specifically aim to conserve and enhance the quality and character of the area, including Policy 25: Landscape and Character, which states that all development proposals within the Borough will be determined against the need to conserve and enhance the distinctive landscapes in the Borough, and Policy 13: Urban Infill Development, which notes that the Council's Landscape Character Assessment sets out guidance for each of the Urban Character Areas of the Borough and should be taken into account in any development proposals.
+6.163 The Local Plan includes a number of policies which specifically aim to conserve and enhance the quality and character of the area, including Policy 25: Landscape and Character, which states that all development proposals within the Borough will be determined against the need to conserve and enhance the distinctive landscapes in the Borough, and Policy 13: Urban Infill Development, which notes that the Council's Landscape Character Assessment sets out guidance for each of the Urban Character Areas of the Borough and should be taken into account in any development proposals.
 Given the urban nature of much of the Borough, the policies in the Local Plan relating to the protection and enhancement of the townscape and built environment will be particularly important in mitigating the potential negative effects of new development on this objective.
 The policies such as Policy 32: Local Green Space and Policy 24: High Quality Design and High Quality Materials.